utshomax/postman-docs/src/pages/docs/collections/performance-testing/performance-test-metrics.md

 * Name of the collection being run and the active environment (if any).
 Select the name to open the collection or environment.
 * The number of virtual users (VU).
 Each virtual user simulates the behavior of a real-world user by running the collection in a repeating loop, in parallel with other virtual users.
-* Start time, duration, and load profile (fixed or ramp up).
+* Start time, duration, load profile (fixed or ramp up), and [data file](/docs/collections/performance-testing/performance-test-data-files/) (if used).
 * **Total requests sent** - The total number of requests sent across all virtual users.
 * **Requests/second** - The number of requests sent each second during the performance test, a measure of throughput.
 * **Avg. response time** - The response time in milliseconds of all requests averaged together.